Procedure: Academic programs and courses accreditation

 - Zero unit courses are only permitted where an activity has to be undertaken by a student as a hurdle requirement to undertake future coursework, or to practice in a profession (e.g. Work Experience in Industry (WEI)).

-- Courses of other unit values are only permitted in the Medical School, in the Graduate Diploma of Legal Practice, in the Foundation Program, and in HDR programs.
+- Courses of other unit values are only permitted in the Medical School, in the Graduate Diploma of Legal Practice, in HDR programs, and as 2 or 3 unit 8000 level courses.
 Where such courses are offered, further courses within the discipline must be available to students within the same session (e.g. Summer, Semester One, Autumn) such that their total units of enrolment in that session is divisible by six.
 Student progress must be monitored to ensure program completion within the full-time duration of the program with the exact unit value set out in the Program Orders and without overloading.
+Where such courses are offered in programs other than in the Medical School, the Graduate Diploma of Legal Practice, or in HDR programs, courses must be scheduled in summer/autumn/winter/spring sessions and taught in an appropriately intensive mode.

 Course topics and repeat enrolment